 This intoxicating floral fragrance transports the wearer to remote, tropical places where its sacred namesake is steeped in ancient folktales and symbolism.

 It is marked by top notes of fresh, sweet and juicy orange and zesty Red Berry, which soon acquiesce to a complex middle note of lemony, green Geranium, sweet Honeysuckle, sugary, aromatic rose, spicy, woody Clove and haunting Blue Lotus.
 A blended base note of warm, honey Nectar and rich, earthy Sandalwood. completes this evocative scent.

 This beautiful soothing scent is a favorite among international hoteliers as its woodsy character is particularly appealing to Asian cultures where the burning of incense is a valued as a cultural and religious aspect of every day life.

-A bouquet of soothing White Tea infused with revitalizing, crisp, clean Citrus opens this fragrance which soon gives way to a heart note featuring blends of Night-Blooming Jasmine and floral, earthy and nutty Sage, which balances the finishing base note of strong, green Thyme and woodsy, musky Cedar.
+A bouquet of soothing White Tea infused with revitalizing, crisp, clean Citrus opens this fragrance which soon gives way to a heart note featuring blends of Night-Blooming Jasmine, delicate rose petals and floral, earthy and nutty Sage, which balances the finishing base note of strong, green Thyme and woodsy, musky Cedar.

 Green Tea and Lemongrass

 This spicy, floral, fresh and complex fragrance opens with a top note marked by faintly sweet Green Tea leaves, tangy Lemongrass and blends of sour, sweet Lemon and juicy Mandarin.

 Middle notes of aromatic, musky Rose, sweetly, green Jasmine Petals and Orange Blossom soon dominate and lend a sweetness to the scent, evoking lush, tropical landscapes and dazzling sunsets.
 A base note of earthy, woody Cedar marks the end of the fragrance.

 Tonka Bean And Rose